Cornellio/puppet-riak1/README.md

 The class parameter `cluster_join_node` defines the host that all members of the cluster will join.
 All hosts that join this node will automatically be members of the same cluster.
 If this node has not yet been provisioned when Puppet runs on other nodes, the cluster join operation will silently fail.
 The cluster join will succeed on the next Puppet run as long as the Riak daemon is running on the `cluster_join_node`.

-Multipe Puppet runs may be necessary to bring all nodes into the cluster.
+Multiple Puppet runs may be necessary to bring all nodes into the cluster.
 If you ensure Riak has been provisioned on the root node before the other nodes, everything should work after one Puppet run.

 ## Setup